 Imagine you have suddenly gained the ability to control aspects of time and space – would you use it for good or bad?
 Quantum Break, from the developers behind the story-driven Alan Wake, thrusts you into the world of time warping, time fractures, and gunplay antics.
 The game blends an episodic TV-style show with a video game.

 The Plot and Storyline

-As Jack Joyce (Shawn Ashmore), you’re thrown into a world of chaos and time manipulation after visiting an old friend named Paul Serene aka ‘Moneybags’.
+As Jack Joyce, you are thrown into a world of chaos and time manipulation after visiting an old friend named Paul Serene aka ‘Moneybags’.
 Before the world dramatically changes, Jack’s brother William enters the story and the journey through time to save the world begins.
-The episodic television show which runs alongside the game are interesting to the say the least – think Alan Wake but extra doses of ‘shooty-bang-bang’ thrown in.
+The episodic television show which runs alongside the game is interesting to the say the least – think Alan Wake but extra doses of ‘shooty-bang-bang’ thrown in.

-Quantum Break whilst enjoyable as a whole package does suffer from some issues.
+Quantum Break whilst enjoyable as a whole package does suffer from some minor issues.
 The game is divided between engaging combat and boring environment traversal.
-The decision making can add some extra time on to the 10-hour campaign but not by much and whilst the developers encourage a second playthrough to make changes to your path of gameplay it’s not entirely necessary and isn’t really worth the extra time.
+The decision making can add some extra time on to the 10-hour campaign but not by much and whilst the developers encourage the second playthrough to make changes to your path of gameplay it’s not entirely necessary and isn’t really worth the extra time.
 The live-action show that’s included on the side will be hit or miss for many players but for some, it could add an extra couple hours of enjoyment for some.